-Fire is a very destructive force, capable of great damage and destruction.
+Fire is a very destructive force, capable of great damage.
 Burned human remains can be found in a range of situations, from archaeological funerary urns, to aeroplane crashes, to volcanic eruptions, to modern cremations.
 Despite this range of contexts, the actual impact on the body and bone (which we term ‘heat-induced changes’) are the same.
 In fact, in many ways the changes we see due to fire are the same as normal diagenesis over time – just a lot quicker.
 It is important to note that the skeleton does not ‘turn to ash’ upon burning.
 Even within modern crematoria, which burn efficiently and at high temperatures, the skeleton will survive.
 The skeletal remains are then raked from the cremator and the remains placed in a machine known as a cremulator, which grinds the bones into ash.
 This is because people don’t want to scatter recognisably human fragments of their loved ones.

 Bodies during burning